Search & Indexing

 mdvs search "calibration" example_kb --where "status = 'active'"

-The --where clause filters on frontmatter fields — only files that match the filter are included in the results.
-The filter and similarity ranking are combined in a single query, so files that don’t match are excluded efficiently.
+The --where clause filters on frontmatter fields — only chunks whose file matches the filter are included in the results.
+The filter and similarity ranking are combined in a single LanceDB query, so non-matching rows are excluded efficiently.

-You can use any SQL expression that DataFusion supports:
+You can use any SQL expression that LanceDB’s filter supports:

 --where "draft = false"